 "Marriage Scarab" of Amunhotep III and Queen Tiye

-In the first eleven years of his reign, Amunhotep III issued more than 200 large scarabs (beetle-shaped amulets) inscribed with descriptions of important events, such as a wild cattle hunt or the building of an artificial lake.
-Of these commemorative scarabs, 56 list the king's complete titulary, the boundaries of the empire, and Queen Tiye's title and parents' names.
-This formal statement of Tiye's lineage and her official link to Amunhotep III has led most Egyptologists to call these objects "marriage scarabs" even though they do not mention the royal union.
+In the first eleven years of his reign, Amunhotep III issued more than two hundred large scarabs (beetle-shaped amulets) inscribed with descriptions of important events, such as a wild-cattle hunt or the building of an artificial lake.
+Of these commemorative scarabs, fifty-six list the king’s complete titles, the boundaries of the empire, and Queen Tiye’s title and parents’ names.
+This formal statement of Tiye’s lineage and her official link to Amunhotep III have led most Egyptologists to call these objects “marriage scarabs” even though they do not mention the royal union.

 ca. 1390-1353 B.C.E.

 1 1/8 x 1 15/16 x 2 3/4 in.
 (2.8 x 5 x 7 cm) (show scale)